Alignak-monitoring-contrib/alignak-backend-import/docs/source/utilities.rst

 The most common usage is to delete all the backend content to import a brand new configuration.
 It is also the safest usage ...

 To import a new backend from scratch, specify ``--delete`` (or `-d`) on the command line.
 The ``alignak_backend_import`` script deletes all the existing data in the backend except for some default and mandatory data (eg. default timeperiods, default groups, ...).

-The configuration to be imported is specified with an entry point filename that includes all the configuration elements: hosts, services, contacts, ...
+The configuration to be imported is specified with an entry point filename that must include all the configuration elements: hosts, services, contacts, ... it is a common Alignak, Shinken or Nagios main configuration file that includes directives like `cfg_dir`, `cfg_file`, ...

 The ``alignak_backend_import`` script uses the Alignak configuration process to load the configuration to be sure of the configuration validity ...
 Then each object type is parsed, converted and imported in the Alignak backend.
 All the relations existing between the objects are created in the backend.
 As example, an host is linked to some timeperiods (eg. check period), commands (eg. check command), ... and those relations are created.

 As an example of configuration importation::